StandartCoder/BloxStreet-Trainer/README.md

 ## FAQ
 ### What does this program do?
-BloxStreet Trainer Helper is a tool designed to simplify the training process at BloxStreet Corporation by automating repetitive tasks.
+BloxStreet Trainer is a tool designed to simplify the training process at BloxStreet Corporation by automating repetitive tasks.
 This tool allows you to manage training sessions with just a few clicks, reducing the need for manual copy-pasting.

 ### How do I install the program?
-You can install the program by downloading the precompiled version from the [Releases](https://github.com/StandartCoder/BloxStreet-Trainer-Helper/releases) page or by building it from source following the [Installation](#installation) instructions.
+You can install the program by downloading the precompiled version from the [Releases](https://github.com/StandartCoder/BloxStreet-Trainer/releases/latest) page or by building it from source following the [Installation](#installation) instructions.

 ### What should I do if I encounter a bug or issue?
 Please report any bugs or issues by creating an issue on the GitHub repository.
 Alternatively, you can DM me on Discord or ping me in the Discord server for immediate assistance.